Relintai/pandemonium_engine_docs/usage/best_practices/godot_interfaces.md

 Accessing data or logic from an object
 --------------------------------------

-Godot's scripting API is duck-typed.
-This means that if a script executes an operation, Godot doesn't validate that it supports the operation by **type**.
+Pandemonium's scripting API is duck-typed.
+This means that if a script executes an operation, Pandemonium doesn't validate that it supports the operation by **type**.
 It instead checks that the object **implements** the individual method.

 For example, the `CanvasItem` class has a `visible` property.
 All properties exposed to the scripting API are in fact a setter and getter pair bound to a name.
-If one tried to access `CanvasItem.visible`, then Godot would do the following checks, in order:
+If one tried to access `CanvasItem.visible`, then Pandemonium would do the following checks, in order:

 - If the object has a script attached, it will attempt to set the property